lidofinance/docs/docs/guides/multisig-deployment.md

 $ yarn hardhat --network mainnet run ./scripts/multisig/02-obtain-deployed-instances.js
 ```

-This step will verify the deployed contracts and add the following fields to the netwotk state file:
+This step will verify the deployed contracts and add the following fields to the network state file:

 - `daoTemplateAddress` address of the `LidoTemplate` contract
 - `app:lido.baseAddress` address of the `Lido` implementation contract